 A balanced, healthy diet makes for a balanced, healthy body.
 Unfortunately, many people consume what’s known as the Standard American Diet (SAD)—plenty of starches and meats, but few fruits and vegetables; too much unhealthy fat, and not enough whole food carbohydrates.
 These choices create inflammation that can cause and perpetuate a migraine (and other health concerns), says Kevin Murray, N.D., naturopathic physician and licensed acupuncturist at Canyon Ranch in Lenox, Mass.
 Plus, SAD lacks antioxidants, vitamins and minerals, which can cause migraine-causing fatigue.
 Lack of magnesium can play a role too.
 According to the National Health and Nutrition Examination Survey, 70 percent of Americans don’t meet their daily needs for magnesium—key for regulating blood vessel size and relaxing muscles.
 Eating more magnesium-rich foods, like rice and nuts, can help reduce the onset of migraines.

 For a majority of migraine sufferers, specific foods and ingredients are the dietary culprits.
 Wheat, caffeine (or caffeine withdrawal), wine, chocolate, cheese and other dairy, and products that include chemical additives (like aspartame-containing soft drinks or processed meats with nitrates) are common offenders, but you may find that others affect you more.
 Reasons differ, but many are thought to affect blood flow and blood vessels in the brain.
+Consider keeping a food/headache diary to help uncover your specific triggers.

 From pollutants in the air to chemicals in your water, environmental elements can also play into your migraine pain.
 Though our bodies are used to breaking down such toxins, an overload can cause a “jam” in your blood stream.
 “You start feeling tired, you’re not thinking clearly—that lethargy can lead to headache,” says Murray.
 You may not be able to completely change the world around you on your own, but you can take steps to reduce toxins in your diet and aid your body’s natural detoxification abilities.